 While a rejected life insurance application is disappointing, there’s no need to give up hope.

-With a little determination and the info below in hand, you can apply again, and walk away with the coverage you need.
+With a little determination and the following info in hand, you can apply again and walk away with the coverage you need.

 If your life insurance application is denied, here are the steps you need to take to get accepted:

-- Gather the data: Find the documents that explain precisely why the insurance provider declined your application.
+- Gather data: Find the documents that explain precisely why the insurance provider declined your application.

-- Verify the information: Errors happen.
-Double-check the information the underwriter used and make sure to find and correct any mistakes.
+- Verify information: Errors happen.
+Double-check the information the underwriter used, and make sure to find and correct any mistakes.

 - Contact a life insurance agent: They can help you understand what you need to do to get your next application approved or suggest alternatives.

 If a carrier does not approve your application, they see you as a risk due to your health and other factors.

 Below, we’ll dig deeper into the reasons your life insurance application could be denied and help you find a solution if it is.

 The insurance industry views obesity as a risk because of the countless potential health complications it can lead to, like heart disease, high blood pressure, sleep apnea, osteoarthritis, and some cancers.